afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 ## Problems:

 *Note*: A systematic approach to transfer a solution in mind into a Python program can be challenging for novice programmers.
 A check list [accessible here](./misc/checklist_metacog.pdf) can be used to guide beginners to solve the following problems.
-An example ([here](./misc/cal_area_circle.py)) and a template ([here](./misc/template.py)) also are provided.
+Moreover, a template and a couple of examples is provided [here](./misc/template.py).

 Implement Python programs to solve the following problem statements: